KevinH48264/code-translate/README.md

 npm run build # create the build file

-heroku login # sign into heroku heroku git:remote -a codetranslateapp # codetranslateapp is the dev server, code-translate-app is the production server
+heroku login # sign into heroku heroku git:remote -a codetranslateapp # codetranslateapp is the dev server, code-translate-app / code-translate is the production server

 git add .
 git commit -m <message>